jmaxwell81/servicenowadmin/README.md

 setUserNotificationbyEmail.js - set the notifications to enable or disable on the email list provided

 validateaccess.js - it will validate if a user has read/write access to a record

+DateTimeUTCconverter.js - it contains a library to help to convert time between timezones